2026 Early Hearing Detection & Intervention Conference

 No relevant nonfinancial relationship exists.

-Lisa Kovacs is the Director of Programs for Hands & Voices Headquarters and on the core management team of the Family Leadership in Language and Learning (FL3) Center.
+Lisa Kovacs is the Director of Programs for Hands & Voices Headquarters and part of the core management team for the Family Leadership in Language and Learning (FL3) Center.
+She founded the Indiana Chapter of Hands & Voices in 2004, was the Guide By Your Side (GBYS) Coordinator for IN from 2009-2012 and has been working for Hands & Voices Headquarters since 2010.
 She and her husband Brian have four young adult children including her son who is hard of hearing/deaf.
-Lisa was the 2019 Antonio Brancia Maxon Award for EHDI Excellence recipient.
-Her professional interest include; Parent Advocacy; Implementation of parent participation and engagement in systems building; Parent to Parent support; Deaf Education Reform; IDEA, ESSA, Part C and Part B Training to Parents, and Parent Leadership Training and Development.
+Lisa received the 2019 Antonio Brancia Maxon Award for EHDI Excellence.
+Her professional interest include; Parent Advocacy; Implementation of parent participation and engagement in systems building; Parent to Parent Support; Deaf Education Reform; IDEA, ESSA, Part C and Part B Training to Parents, and Parent Leadership Training and Development.

 ASHA DISCLOSURE: